-High pressure (steel braided) washer line connections is recommended.
+Upgrading the washer connections to high pressure (steel braided) lines is recommended.

 The hookups for the dryer are properly installed and in serviceable condition.
 The dryer itself was operated through a partial cycle, however we did not confirm the complete operation of the cycle timer.